getify/You-Dont-Know-JS/es6 & beyond/ch7.md

 #### Proxy First, Proxy Last

 As we mentioned earlier, you typically think of a proxy as "wrapping" the target object.
 In that sense, the proxy becomes the primary object that the code interfaces with, and the actual target object remains hidden/protected.

-You might do this because you want to pass the object somewhere that can't be fully "trusted", and so you need to enforce special rules around its access rather than passing the object itself.
+You might do this because you want to pass the object somewhere that can't be fully "trusted," and so you need to enforce special rules around its access rather than passing the object itself.

 Consider: